andylamp/PowerTutor/README.md

 # Introduction

-This project a modernization effort for the work presented in the [PowerTutor][1] paper by Zhang et al.
+This project is a modernization effort for the work presented in the [PowerTutor][1] paper by Zhang et al.